-- Internally Displaced Persons (IDPs) are people who have not crossed an international border but have moved to a different region than the one they call home within their own country.
+- Internally Displaced Persons (IDPs) are people who have not crossed an international border but have moved to a different region from the one they call home within their own country.

 Migrants make the decision to move based on choice so are very different from refugees.
 They choose to move to better their circumstances such as to escape poverty and unemployment or to reunite with family members, and are often able to decide where they will migrate to.

-New Zealand currently resettles up to 1,000 refugees every year, and we are only 1 of 26 countries that regularly accept refugees annually.
+New Zealand currently resettles up to 1,000 refugees every year through the Refugee Quota Programme, and we are only 1 of 37 countries that regularly accept refugees annually.
 Last year New Zealand welcomed refuges from 21 different countries as well as 600 Syrian refugees under the emergency refugee quota.

 Sources: NZ Red Cross Refugee Services and United Nations Refugee Agency (UNHCR).Published on Wednesday, May 29th, 2019, under Uncategorised